-Things we want you to know: A new 2-yr. agmt. (subject to a pro-rated S150 early termination fee for feature phones, modems and hotspot devices and a S350 early termination fee for smartphones and tablets) required.
-Agmt. terms apply as long as you are a costmr.
-S35 act, fee and credit approval may apply.
-Regulatory Cost Recovery Fee applies: this is not a tax or grmt. required charge.
-Add, fees, taxes and terms apply and vary by srt. and egnt.
+Things we want you to know: A new 2-yr, agmt. (subject to a pro-rated S150 early termination fee for feature phones, modems and hotspot devices and a S350 early termination fee for smartphones and tablets) required.
+Agmt. terms apply as long as you are a cstmr.
+S35 act. fee and credit approval may apply.
+Regulatory Cost Recovery Fee applies; this is not a tax or gymt, required charge.
+Add, fees, taxes and terms apply and vary by svc. and eqmt.
 Promotional Phone subject to change.
 U.S. Cellular MasterCard Debit Card issued by MetaBank pursuant to a license from MasterCard International Incorporated.
 Cardholders are subject to terms and conditions of the card as set forth by the issuing bank.
 Card does not have cash access and can be used at any merchants that accept MasterCard debit cards.
-Card valid through expiration date shown on front card.
-Allow 10-12 weeks for processing.
-Application and data network usage charges may apply when accessing applications.
+Card valid through expiration date shown on front of card.
+Allow 10-12 weeks for processing, Application and data network usage charges may apply when accept gaplications.
 Mobile Hotspot Plans start at S25/month.
 See store or uscellular.com for details.
-Limited time offer, while supplies last.
-Trademarks and trade names are the property of their respective owners. ©2013 U.S. Cellular PROPRE\4\5x7
+Limited time offer, while supplies last Trademarks and trade names are the property of their respective owners. ©2013 U.S. Cellular PROPRE 4 5x7 Trademarks and trade names are the property of their respective owners. ©2013 U.S. Cellular PROPRE\4\5x7